 (c) Purpose.
-Full medical staff meetings shall be held to conduct the general business of the medical staff and to review the significant findings identified through the quality assurance program.
+Full medical staff meetings shall be held to conduct the general business of the medical staff and to review the sig-

 (d) Minutes.
 Adequate minutes of all meetings shall be kept that are sufficient to document for those members who did not attend the meeting the general nature of the business conducted, the decisions reached, and the findings and recommendations of the medical staff.